 His background is from the much wider leisure and tourism base, having been a local government officer with responsibility for tourism, marketing, leisure, entertainments, events, theatre, museums and sports.

-Previously the Chair, Harvey remains a long-standing Council Member of Easco.
-Harvey also has broad experience of membership organisations on a national and local level, these include panels
+Previously Harvey was a long-standing Council Member of EASCO and was Chair for many years.
+Harvey also has broad experience of membership organisations on a national and local level, these include roles with

 The English Tourist Board, South West Tourism (West Country Tourist board), the Tourism Alliance, the South West Film Commission, the BHA, and the Rolls Royce Enthusiasts Club and many more.